lambdaloop/aniposelib/README.md

   - length of checkerboard grids
   - picture of calibrated camera positions
   - undistorted images to check intrinsics
+- [ ] triangulation function
+- [ ] end to end function to calibrate full set of cameras from list of videos

 Nice to haves
 - [ ] reject outlier points